James Webb Telescope's new map is strong proof that there would be no life without dark matter

 Containing nearly 800,000 galaxies, this image from NASA’s James Webb Space Telescope is overlaid with a map of dark matter, represented in blue.
 (Cover Image Source: NASA/STScI/J. DePasquale/A. Pagan; Image Resized by Starlust Staff)

-NASA’s James Webb Space Telescope helps astronomers to create the most detailed, high-resolution map of dark matter ever produced.
-It shows how the invisible dark matter co-exists with visible matter, the stuff that makes up light-emitting celestial entities such as stars and galaxies and the rest that we see.
+NASA’s James Webb Space Telescope has helped astronomers create the most detailed, high-resolution map of dark matter ever produced.
+The map shows how the invisible dark matter co-exists with visible matter, the stuff that makes up light-emitting celestial entities such as stars and galaxies and the rest that we see.
 “This is the largest dark matter map we have made with Webb, and it is twice as sharp as any dark matter map made by other observatories,” said Diana Scognamiglio, lead author of the study published in Nature Astronomy and an astrophysicist at NASA’s Jet Propulsion Laboratory in Southern California, in a press release.
 “Previously, we were looking at a blurry picture of dark matter.
 Now we’re seeing the invisible scaffolding of the universe in stunning detail, thanks to Webb’s incredible resolution.”

 A simulation of the formation of dark matter structures from the early universe until today (Image Source: Ralf Kaehler/SLAC National Accelerator Laboratory, American Museum of Natural History)